TrDA-hab/Projects/DC_motor/README.md

  - Run commands in the console (you must first configure the GPIO!):
     `SetOption68 1`   // Enable multi-channel PWM
     `SetOption73 1`   // Enable detach buttons from relays
-    `Rule1 ON system#boot DO Backlog Power5 1; Power6 1; Power7 1; Channel6 50; Channel7 75 ENDON`   // Enabling the driver and setting the PWM to 75%.
+    `Rule1 ON system#boot DO Backlog Power5 1; Power6 1; Power7 1; Channel6 50; Channel7 75 ENDON`   // Enable PWM to 50% and 75%.
     `Rule1 1`   // Enable Rule1
     `Backlog WebButton5 PWM1; WebButton6 PWM2; WebButton7 STNB`   // To rename a web button (optional)
  - Run commands in the console to test the motor (you must first configure the GPIO!):